540co/json-ism/README.md

 ### Releasable to Government and/or Contractors

 The `releasableToGovtAndContractors` attribute (Array[String]) identifies one or more individual government officials or government contractors to which classified information may be released based on the determination of an originator in accordance with established foreign disclosure procedures.
-This attribute is used in conjunction with the `disseminationControls` attribute.
+This attribute is used in conjunction with the `disseminationControls` and `distributionStatement` attributes.

 ### Non-IC Markings